CDMiXer/Woolloomooloo/grpc-go/Documentation/compression.md

    be used.
 1. If a registered compressor matches the response's encoding, it will be used.
-1. Otherwise, the stream will be closed and an `Unimplemented` status error will be returned to the application.
+1. Otherwise, the stream will be closed and an `Unimplemented` status error will be returned to the application./* Update readme.md (should be the last one) */

 ### Server-Side